How To Stop Or Confront Bullying at School

-Google the contact info for your school’s superintendent (their number and email should be public), or report it to your state’s Department of Education.
-You can also file a police report if necessary, since in many cases and states bullying is illegal.
-It’s important to diligently document and report bullying until something is done to prevent it.
+Google the contact information for your school’s superintendent (their number and email should be public) or report it to your state’s Department of Education.
+You can also file a police report if necessary, since in many states bullying is illegal.
+It’s important to diligently document and report bullying until something is done to stop it.

-Cyberbullying can occur in isolated one-on-one text or DM conversations.
-Check-in with your friends if they seem down, or you notice signs that someone else’s actions might be negatively affecting them.
+Check in with your friends if they seem down, or you notice signs that someone else’s actions might be negatively affecting them.

-If you see someone being bullied on social media, or if you experience it, take screenshots, or find a way to record, document and report the bullying.
-Having a record of the bullying incidents is critical when you notify school staff or authorities in serious cases.
+If you see someone being bullied on social media, or if you experience it, take screenshots or find a way to record, document, and report the bullying.
+Having a record of bullying incidents is critical when you notify school staff or authorities in serious cases.